-- Priority is not given if the brother or sister attends the nursery unit as this is non-statutory education. - 4.
-There is no guarantee of transfer from nursery to reception class; a further application must be made the following year. - 5.
-If possible, places will be offered at the same school to twins, triplets and children from other multiples births, as long as we comply with infant class size legislation. - 6.
+Priority is not given if the brother or sister attends the Nursery unit as this is non-statutory education.

+- 4. There is no guarantee of transfer from Nursery to Reception class; a further application must be made the following year. - 5.
+If possible, places will be offered at the same school to twins, triplets and children from other multiples births. - 6.
 If a priority group has more applicants than places available priority will first be given to those with an older brother or sister at the school and then to those living nearest the school (measured in a straight line from home to school). - 7.
+Priority to staff will be given under the following circumstances: - a) where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made (i.e. by closing date 15 January), or - b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 8.
 Distances are measured by the Council's admissions system.
-The admissions system uses six-figure grid references provided by the Local Land and Property Gazetteer (LLPG).
-The grid references provide a unique point on each property. - 8.
-If two or more applications in the same priority have the same distance, but only one place can be offered, a computerised random allocation system will be used to decide which applicant has the highest priority. - 9.
+The admissions system uses six-figure grid references provided by the Local Land and Property Gazeteer (LLPG).
+The grid references provide a unique point on each property. - 9.
+If two or more applications in the same priority have the same distance, but only one place can be offered, a computerised random allocation system will be used to decide which applicant has the highest priority. - 10.
 The home address is the place where the child is permanently resident with his or her parents.
 When a child lives between two addresses, the address used for offering a school place will be where the child lives for most of the school week (Monday to Friday).
-If care is split equally, parents can choose which address will be used. - 10.
-Applications received after the closing date are late and will be processed after the offer day.
-Late applications will be considered when places are allocated from the waiting list. - 11.
+If care is split equally, parents can choose which address will be used.

+- 11. Applications received after the closing date are late and will not be processed until after the published offer day.
+Late applications will be considered when places are allocated from the waiting list. - 12.
 Waiting lists are produced in strict order of priority, according to the oversubscription criteria and managed by Solihull Council.
-Parents must phone the council every half term to keep their child's name on the list - 12.
-Applications for a school place at any time other than the normal time for admission (in-year admission) should be made to Solihull Council.
-If there is a vacancy in the relevant year group a place will be offered.
-If the year group is full the application will be given a priority and put on the waiting list. - The Governing Body recognises its duty to comply with the Local Authority Fair Access Protocol to provide fair access to school for pupils who need a school place because they have missed, or are at risk of missing, education. - 14.
+Parents must phone the council every half term to keep their child's name on the list. - 13.
+Applications for a school place at any time other than the normal time for admission (in-year admission) should be made to Solihull Council for processing.
+If there is a vacancy in the relevant year group, a place will be offered.
+If the year group is full, the Governing Body will apply the admission criteria to the application so that it can be placed on the waiting list. - 14.
+The Governing Body recognises its duty to comply with the Local Authority Fair Access Protocol to provide fair access to school for pupils who need a school place because they have missed, or are at risk of missing, education. - 15.
 Parents who wish to appeal against the decision of the Governors to refuse their child a place in the school should contact School Admissions at Solihull Council.
 Appeals will be heard by an independent panel.